 Material selection is a step in the process of designing any physical object.
 In the engineering design, Material Selection is an important aspect.
-Material of part depends on the requirements of the part, number of parts needed, and manufacturing process to be adopted to make the part.
+The material of the part depends on the requirements of the part, the number of parts needed, and the manufacturing process to be adopted to make the part.
 In the mechanics of materials, the strength of a material is its ability to withstand an applied load without failure or plastic deformation.
 The field of strength of materials deals with forces and deformations that result from their acting on a material.

 Types of Material Failure:

-Material failure can be distinguished in two broader categories depending on the scale in which the material is examined:
+Material failure can be distinguished into two broader categories depending on the scale in which the material is examined:

 1. Microscopic failure